Success Factors of an Effective YouTube Ad Campaign

 How can you alleviate that?

-A well thought out guarantee may be all it takes to tip your prospect over the edge and make them say yes.
+A well thought out guarantee incorporated into your YouTube video ad may be all it takes to tip your prospect over the edge and make them say yes.

 Tip #7: Have a Strong Call to Action

-The last thing you want to have happen is for a prospect to see your ad, be inspired or moved by it, but then NOT take action because you didn’t ask them to.
+The last thing you want is to create a YouTube ad that your prospects are inspired by, but don't take any action on because you didn’t ask them to.
 If someone doesn’t know what to do next, they typically won’t do anything.

 Make the next steps clear.
 Ultimately, that next step is to visit your landing page.

-Usually, the CTA to use would consist of something along the lines of “learn more,” “visit site,” “get offer,” “shop now,” or something similar.
-You want the prospect to feel like they are taking the next, low-risk step in the journey.
+Usually, the call-to-action (CTA) to use would consist of something along the lines of “learn more,” “visit site,” “get offer,” “shop now” or something similar.
+You want your potential customers to feel like they are taking the next, low-risk step in the journey.
 Usually “buy now” as a call to action isn’t as effective, because it feels like too big of a commitment after just watching a video.
-The “buy now” call to action should come on the landing page itself.
+The “buy now” call-to-action should come on the landing page itself.